hawkhai/hawkhai.github.io/_posts/study/2026-06-02-Intermediate-English-Lecture-Notes2.md

 relationship is impossible.
 Anne finally bids farewell to Joe and returns to the embassy.
 Joe decides not to write the story.

 Roman Holiday is a cinematic treasure.
-The film earned an estimated 3 million dollars at theNorth American box office during its first year of release.
+The film earned an estimated 3 million dollars at the North American box office during its first year of release.

 <div STYLE="page-break-after: always;"></div>